hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

           },
           { "name": "pitch_angle_centers",
             "type": "double",
-            "size": [3], // Must match product of elements in #/proton_spectrum/size "units": "degrees", // Should match #/proton_spectrum/units
+            "size": [3], // Must size[1] in #/proton_spectrum/size
+            "units": "degrees", // Should match #/proton_spectrum/units
             "fill": "-1e31"     // Clients should interpret as meaning no measurement made in bin },
           { "name": "pitch_angle_ranges",
             "type": "double",
             "size": [3,2],
             "units": "degrees", // Should match #/proton_spectrum/units
             "fill": "-1e31"     // Clients should interpret as meaning no measurement made in bin }
         ]
 }
 ```

-### 3.6.11 Time-Varying `size`
+### 3.6.12 3.6.11 Time-Varying `size`

 If the size of a dimension in a multi-dimensional parameter changes over time, the only way to represent this in HAPI is to define the parameter as having the largest potential `size`, and then use a `fill` value for any data elements which are no longer actually being provided.